 Many regulations and laws govern thousands of products that flow into the country.
-While the country is notorious for being relaxed in their implementation, more often than not, they are strict.
+While the country is notorious for being relaxed in its implementation, more often than not, they are strict.

 Under the harmonization rules of the ASEAN, it is implied that products approve in other participating countries should also be acceptable in Indonesia.
 But the country still has the final decision on its approval.

-You can also appoint a nominee or partner with a local distributor.
-We have in-depth knowledge on the pros and cons for each of these options.
-We can provide you with the sound advice.
-Not only that, we can assist you in setting up your company including searching for a local nominee or a distributor.
+You can also appoint a special purpose vehicle or partner with a local distributor.
+We have in-depth knowledge of the pros and cons of each of these options.
+We can provide you with sound advice.
+Not only that, we can assist you in setting up your company including searching for a local special purpose vehicle or a distributor.

 The Indonesian product registration process takes time.
 Some of them can last for 2 months to a full year.
 For that reason, you need to get it right the first time.

 One of the biggest reasons why project registrations get rejected or take a long time to get approved is the lack of complete and proper documents, but we also understand the challenge.

 Cekindo saves you all the trouble.
 We handle all your paperwork, including the submission and status updates.
-For example, with halal, we can already perform a pre-audit, so you can make the necessary corrections before you apply the certification.
+For example, with halal, we can already perform a pre-audit, so you can make the necessary corrections before you apply for the certification.